-When we compared the transferred version of CAREER to a version of CAREER without pretrained representations, we tried various architectures for the non-pretrained version of CAREER.
-We found that, without pretraining, the large architecture we used for CAREER was prone to overfitting on the smaller administrative datasets.
-So we performed an ablation of the non-pretrained CAREER with various architectures: we considered 4 and 12 layers, 64 and 192 embedding dimensions, 256 and 768 hidden units for the feedforward neural networks, and 2 or 3 attention heads (using 2 heads for $D=64$ and 3 heads for $D=192$ so that $D$ was divisible by the number of heads).
+For the transformer models, we used model specifications similar to the generative pretrained transformer (GPT) architecture \citep{radford2018improving}.
+This model includes a few extra modifications to improve training: we use $0.1$ dropout \citep{srivastava2014dropout} for the feedforward neural network weights, $0.1$ dropout for the attention weights, and the GELU nonlinearity \citep{hendrycks2016bridging} for all feedforward neural networks.
+Additionally, the model uses layer normalization \citep{ba2016layer} before the updates in \Cref{eqn:appendix_multi_head_attention}, after the update in \Cref{eqn:appendix_attention_last_step}, and after the final layer's neural network update in \Cref{eqn:appendix_transformer_feedforward_step}.
+We also considered other strategies for incorporating covariates into the model, including introducing them later in the transformer architecture and including different final-layer weights for each covariate.
+We found the way we incorporated covariates described in the paper resulted in the best predictions.
+We performed ablations separately for each model (since the non-transferred model is trained on fewer data points and did not require as many parameters).
+For the non-pretrained CAREER, we considered 4 and 12 layers, 64 and 192 embedding dimensions, 256 and 768 hidden units for the feedforward neural networks, and 2 or 3 attention heads (using 2 heads for $D=64$ and 3 heads for $D=192$ so that $D$ was divisible by the number of heads).